mpheath/xconfig-for-notepad-plus-plus/readme.md

 https://github.com/bruderstein/PythonScript/releases

-and download a file like *PythonScript_TclTk_2.0.0.0_x64.zip* to get the tkinter library.
+and download a file like *PythonScript_TclTk_2.1.0.0_x64.zip* to get the tkinter library for PythonScript [v2.1] or the older [v2.0] .
 Note the TclTk which is short for Tcl tkinter.

 PythonScript 3 should work well too if prefered though may not be in Plugin Admin yet so download and manually install.